-Many salon owners know how to deliver the services their business offers but have no idea how to actively manage the business itself.
-Even fewer understand the enormous challenges salon businesses face.
-Unfortunately, this lack of understanding causes many salon owners to make numerous costly mistakes, setting their business up for failure before they even open the doors.
-As a salon business consultant and strategist, I specialize in helping salon owners and independent operators develop a new way of thinking, eliminating their insecurities and teaching them to embrace the entrepreneurial spirit of owning their own business.
+Many salon owners know how to deliver the services their business offers but were never taught how to manage their business.
+Even fewer understand the enormous challenges salons face.
+Unfortunately, this lack of understanding causes many salon owners to make costly mistakes, setting their business up for failure before they even open the doors.
+As a salon business management consultant, I specialize in helping salon owners and independent operators develop a new way of thinking, eliminating their insecurities and teaching them to embrace the entrepreneurial spirit of owning their own business.

 HOW IT WORKS

 I operate differently than most beauty industry consulting firms.
 Whereas other firms encourage their clients to commit to them for long terms and require hefty retainer fees up-front, my consulting packages are designed to be informative and effective in the least amount of time possible.
 Ongoing support is available, but I have no desire to function as your salon manager by proxy (I already have two of my own to manage, thank you very much).
-My goal is to identify problems, devise solutions, and facilitate implementation of those solutions in the shortest amount of time possible so you can get back to running your business.
+My goal is to identify problems, devise solutions, and facilitate implementation of those solutions quickly, so you can get back to running your business.

 You don’t have to sign any plans, agree to months of weekly meetings, invest in expensive “systems,” attend any “mandatory leadership summits,” or deal with ongoing pestering of any kind.

-If you read this blog then you probably already know what to expect from me.
+If you read this blog or have seen me speak at industry events, then you probably already know what to expect from me.
 If you don’t, here’s a quick overview:

 - An effective consultant isn’t your friend.
 I won’t say what you want to hear but what you need to hear.
 Some of these things won’t be easy to swallow but will need to be acknowledged and corrected.